 - The bride’s and groom’s parents can split the costs; alternatively, each set of parents and the couple can each pay one-third of the cost.

 - Finally, it’s increasingly common for the bride and groom to pay for the whole wedding themselves.

 Don’t keep mum about money.
 As parents of the bride, the key to ironing out the financial details of your daughter’s wedding is for you and your spouse to communicate openly with the couple at the very start of the process regarding exactly what sort of monetary contribution you’re willing and able to make toward the wedding.
-You, as a mom, can be a tremendous help simply by initiating the budget conversation, if it hasn’t come up already.
+You can be a tremendous help simply by initiating the budget conversation, if it hasn’t come up already—even if you are only contributing a small amount, or none at all.
 Keep the discussion within your immediate family, however; the idea that the groom’s parents might contribute to the cost of the wedding as well is best broached by the groom directly (and privately) with his parents.